Charlotte, North Carolina: Government

-The city council has 11 members (7 from districts and 4 at-large).
+The Charlotte City Council has 11 members (7 from districts and 4 at-large).
 Democrats control the council with a 9-to-2 advantage, winning all 4 of the at-large seats in the November 2013, 2015, and 2017 municipal elections.
 While the City Council is responsible for passing ordinances, the city's budget, and other policies, all decisions can be overridden by the North Carolina General Assembly, since North Carolina municipalities do not have home rule.
 While municipal powers have been broadly construed since the 1960s, the General Assembly still retains considerable authority over local matters.

-Charlotte is split between two congressional districts on the federal level.
-The northern half of the city is in the 12th District, represented by Democrat Alma Adams.
-The southern half is in the 14th District, represented by Democrat Jeff Jackson.
+Charlotte is split between three congressional districts on the federal level the 8th district, represented by Republican Mark Harris, the 12th district, represented by Democrat Alma Adams, and the 14th district, represented by Republican Tim Moore.
+Charlotte is represented by ten members of the North Carolina House of Representatives, Mary Gardner Belk (D-88th), Terry M. Brown Jr. (D-92nd), Nasif Majeed (D-99th), John Autry (D-100th), Carolyn Logan (D-101st), Becky Carney (D-102nd), Brandon Lofton (D-104th), Wesley Harris (D-105th), Carla Cunningham (D-106th), and Kelly Alexander (D-107th), and six members of the North Carolina Senate, Mujtaba A. Mohammed (D-38th), DeAndrea Salvador (D-39th), Joyce Waddell (D-40th), Rachel Hunt (D-42nd), Vickie Sawyer (R-37th), and Natasha Marcus (D-41st).

 Charlotte was selected in 2011 to host the 2012 Democratic National Convention, which was held at the Spectrum Center.
 It began September 4, 2012, and ended on September 6, 2012.
 In 2018, Charlotte was chosen to host the Republican National Convention in August 2020.
+Due to the COVID-19 pandemic in the United States most events were not held in Charlotte.